 Now I will confess that I was stymied at this point for a decade or so, dismissing this sense of freedom as an error and a self-delusion, the same kind of mistake we make when we unthinkingly rely on our direct perception of sense data or when we assume the concepts we create from applying reason to experience have actual existence.
 I dismissed our sense of free will as just another hiccup in the epistemological/ontological linkage.

 Only it isn’t.
 I am perfectly willing to relinquish any claim to free will, at least in the abstract.
 Logically, I can hardly do otherwise, for every libertarian and compatibilist argument that attempts to reconcile determinism with free will has failed.
 As we are indubitably material substances, I am perfectly willing to accept that we are as determined in our choices as the most inert object of scientific inquiry.
 But no scientist committed to such an inquiry would be able to reconcile her knowledge of determinism with the simple truth that she cannot avoid feeling free to accept or reject that truth claim and to pursue the goods her answer implies.
 The great mystery is not that we are determined but that we feel free despite our knowledge to the contrary.
 I can no more stop struggling over my choices of what to judge true, good, and beautiful than I can stop my own heart from beating.
-My brain seems designed to recognize the natural freedom that lies at the center of my humanity, just as it seems compelled to exercise the preferential freedom involved in weighing choices as it yearns for the flourishing that accrues to the good (see “Our Freedom Fetish”).
+My brain seems designed to recognize the natural freedom that lies at the center of my humanity, just as it seems compelled to exercise the preferential freedom involved in weighing choices as it yearns for the flourishing that accrues to good choosing (see “Our Freedom Fetish”).